Education gives children choices.

 There is a difference between knowing about a school in rural Colombia and standing inside one.

-The Teachers Abroad program brings educators from Europe to Arbeláez, Colombia for three weeks.
+The Teaching Abroad program brings company employees from Europe to Arbeláez, Colombia for two weeks.
 They teach.
 They connect with the children and the wider community.
 They experience what education looks like when resources are limited and determination fills the gap.

 What the program includes: Two weeks in Arbeláez, Colombia